 The first stage of developing support for a custom toolkit is to introduce the test object model that you want QuickTest to use to test your applications and controls.
 To do this, you define the test object model in the test object configuration file.
 You need to create a test object class for every type of custom control for which you want to extend or modify QuickTest support.
-For more information, see "Extending an Existing Test Object Class" on page 66 and "Providing a Help File for Customized Test Object Classes" on page 70.
+For more information, see "Extending an Existing Test Object Class" on page 64 and "Providing a Help File for Customized Test Object Classes" on page 67.

 In a test object configuration XML, you define the test object classes (for example, their identification properties, the test object methods they support, and so on).
-To do this, you define a ClassInfo element for each test object class.
-In addition, you define the name of the environment for which the test object classes are intended, and the QuickTest add-in which they extend.
+To do this you define a ClassInfo element for each test object class.
+In addition, you define the name of the environment or custom toolkit for which the test object classes are intended (in the PackageName attribute of the TypeInformation element), and the QuickTest add-in which these test object classes extend (in the AddinName attribute of the TypeInformation element).

 If the relevant add-in is not loaded when QuickTest opens, QuickTest does not load the information in this XML.
-Similarly, if the environment name is displayed in the Add-in Manager dialog box and the check box for this environment is not selected, the information in this XML is not loaded.
+Similarly, if the name of the environment or custom toolkit is displayed in the Add-in Manager dialog box and its check box is not selected, the information in this XML is not loaded.